Atoa CLI

 First-time setup

-Pair the CLI with your Atoa account using your API token:
+Pair the CLI with your Atoa account through your browser:

 atoa login